slhck/slhck.github.io/_posts/2026-04-02-migrating-mendeley-desktop-bibdesk.md

 ## The Migration Script

-The [migration script and Swift helper](https://gist.github.com/slhck/7efda94c37c590b5f05b8e808560ac20) are on GitHub for your reference.
+The [migration scripts](https://github.com/slhck/mendeley-to-bibdesk-scripts) are on GitHub for your reference.
 It's a bit rough and tailored to my specific setup, but it should give you a good starting point if you want or need to do something similar.